nipy/nipype/doc/devel/trait_specs.rst

 Generate filename, used for filenames that nipype generates as a convenience for users.
 This is for parameters that are required by the wrapped package, but we're generating from some other parameter.
-For example, Bet.inputs.outfile is required by bet but we can generate the name from Bet.inputs.infile.
+For example, ``Bet.inputs.outfile`` is required by bet but we can generate the name from ``Bet.inputs.infile``.
 Override this method in subclass to handle.

 NEW_FSLCommand._gen_fname
 -------------------------

 Generates filenames for FSL commands making sure to use the appropriate file extension.
-Used by subclasses but should not be overridden.
+Used by subclasses but should **not** be overridden.

 NEW_Interface._list_outputs